mhostetter/galois/docs/index.rst

    -x

+   x * y

+   x / y

-   # Multiply a Galois field array with any integer
+   # Multiple addition of a Galois field array with any integer
    x * -3  # NOTE: -3 is outside the field

-   1 / y

    # Exponentiate a Galois field array with any integer
    y ** -2  # NOTE: 87 is outside the field